Comparing checking accounts: 7 top features to look for

 Monthly fees often come into play when a bank has a minimum balance requirement.
 Failing to follow a rule, like keeping a certain amount of money in your account by the end of each day, could easily trigger a monthly service charge.

-Among accounts with a balance requirement, $1,500 is the most common threshold.
+Among accounts with a balance requirement, $539 is the average minimum needed to avoid a fee.
 But among non-interest bearing checking accounts, there’s more likely to be no minimum balance requirement at all, says Greg McBride, CFA, Bankrate’s chief financial analyst.

 3. Find an account that refunds ATM fees

 ATM charges are another pesky bank fee you could find yourself paying if you’re not careful.
-Visiting an out-of-network ATM could cost you nearly $5 apiece, on average.
+Visiting an out-of-network ATM costs $4.66, on average.

 Fortunately, there are ways to avoid paying a fee when you need cash.
 One strategy is to be aware of the ATMs in a bank or credit union’s network.
-Some provide tools helping you to find the closest in-network ATM.
-You could also plan to get cash while you’re shopping and using your debit card.
+Many banks offer a search tool in their apps or websites to find in-network ATMs on a map.
+Getting cash back from retailers or grocery stores is another way to get cash without a charge.

-Another option: Find a checking account at a bank or credit union that reimburses ATM fees.
+Another option is to find a checking account at a bank or credit union that reimburses ATM fees.
 Customers with Ally Bank checking accounts, for example, will find that the bank reimburses up to $10 spent on ATM fees each statement cycle.
-A similar rebate program is also available at Alliant Credit Union.
+Axos Bank offers unlimited domestic ATM reimbursements for those who open a rewards checking account.

 4. Compare digital offerings

-Just about all checking accounts today offer standard features like mobile check deposit and access to a person-to-person payment system.
+Just about all checking accounts today offer standard features like mobile check deposit and access to peer-to-peer payments.
 For some consumers, however, that may not be enough.

 The checking account of your dreams may have additional bells and whistles, like early direct deposit, an app that says you’re spending too much money on Uber rides or a virtual assistant that reminds you when a bill is overdue.

-Features offered by certain banks could potentially help you keep your spending in check.
+Mobile banking apps come with many different features and benefits that can help you save.
 You’ll just have to do some additional research and read app and bank reviews to find out which institutions stand apart from the rest in terms of technology and innovation.

 5. Consider a high-yield checking account

 Anyone hoping to squeeze out extra interest may want to look into opening a high-yield checking account.
-Many accounts don’t pay any interest at all and among those that do, the annual percentage yield is low (on average, 0.06 percent APY).
+Many accounts don’t pay any interest at all and among those that do, the annual percentage yield is low — rarely more than 1 percent APY.

 But some high-yield accounts (also known as reward checking accounts) pay as much as 3 or 4 percent APY.
 The catch: you won’t earn much interest without jumping through some hoops.